TheCandidStartup/TheCandidStartup.github.io/_drafts/svf-file-format.md

 Key members from each team formed a committee to decide the path forward.
 I represented Navisworks.
 We all felt that the emscripten like approaches were a dead end.
 The tooling wasn't mature enough and we had no idea when, if ever, it would be viable.
 We would use the InfraWorks JavaScript viewer as a starting point.
 However, we needed a more general file format.

-The [Navisworks format]({{ nw_url }}) was the obvious starting point.
+The [Navisworks format]({{ nw_url }}) was the obvious choice.
 It was a neutral file format, with existing converters from every significant CAD file format.
 However, porting the existing parsing code to JavaScript seemed like a non-starter to me.
 There was [no spec]({{ nw_url | append: "#serialization" }}) and the code had all the warts you would expect from twenty years of evolution while maintaining backwards compatibility.

 There was also the problem that Navisworks was an all-in-one format.
 That might seem like it should be an advantage, but it didn't fit the way browsers worked.
 To get good performance from a web viewer for large models, you need to cache the model locally.
 As well as helping speed things up when you reload the same model, it's critical if you need to page parts of the model in and out of memory.
 At the time, JavaScript had very limited access to local storage.
 The only practical way of caching large amounts of data locally was to let the browser do it.